-Why I made run trees content-addressed
+Why I made run graphs content-addressed

 Content addressing is the idea that the identity of a piece of data is derived from its content, not from where it lives or when it was created.
 Git does this with commits.
 IPFS does it with files. opentine does it with agent steps.

 Fourth: portability.
-A .tine file is a self-contained run tree where every step is identified by content hash.
+A .tine file is a self-contained run graph where every step is identified by content hash.
 Move it between machines, share it with teammates, store it in S3 — the hashes are the same everywhere.
 No database IDs, no server state.

 This is the same principle that makes git fast and reliable — just applied to agent runs instead of source code.